|Where:||Hartfield, Sussex by Nicholas Smith's grave at St Mary the Virgin's Church on Church Street.|

 The Church of St Mary the Virgin at Hartfield is the scene each Good Friday of the Hartfield Dole, which is a charity giving money to the poor of the parish.
 Back in the seventeenth century, Nicholas Smith left a bequest of money, the interest from which is used to fund the charity.
 The legend behind the event is that Smith travelled around disguised as a beggar to see how he was treated; Hartfield was the only place where he received a warm welcome so he chose to be buried and leave his riches there.
 The dole takes place beside his tomb near the church porch.

-In 2017 it will take place on Friday 14th April.
+In 2018 it will take place on Friday 30th March.
+There are usually no claimants!

 The dole is given to local residents in the churchyard in a simple low-key ceremony, which is only publicised normally in the parish magazine.
 When we went in 2013, there were no claimants; we discussed the likelihood that even though there are probably local people in need of a helping hand, they won’t want to publicly admit it and be seen to be asking for money.